Garage rock: Asia

-The far East was not immune to the beat craze, and Japan was no exception, particularly after the Beatles' 1966 visit, when they played five shows at Tokyo's Budokan arena.
+The Far East was not immune to the beat craze, and Japan was no exception; this was particularly true after the Beatles' 1966 visit, when they played five shows at Tokyo's Budokan arena.
 The popular 1960s beat/garage movement in Japan is often referred to as Group Sounds (or GS).
 The Spiders were one of the better-known groups.
 Other notable bands were the Golden Cups and the Tigers.

 Despite famine, economic hardship, and political instability, India experienced its own proliferation of garage bands in the 1960s, persisting into the early 1970s with the 1960s musical style still intact even after it fallen out of favor elsewhere.
 Mumbai, with its hotels, clubs, and nightlife, had a bustling music scene.
 The Jets, who were active from 1964 to 1966, were perhaps the first beat group to become popular there.
 Also popular in Mumbai were the Trojans, featuring Biddu, originally from Bangalore, who later moved to London and become a solo act.
 Every year the annual Simla Beat Contest was held in Bombay by the Imperial Tobacco Company.
 Groups from all over India, such as the Fentones and Velvet Fogg, competed in the event.